 - show version system and look for the Cisco Adaptive Security Appliance Software Version number.
-(If you issue the command through the Secure Firewall Management Center CLI tool, omit the system keyword.) - show running-config to view the current CLI configuration. - show running-config all to include all the default commands in the current CLI configuration.
+(If you issue the command through the Firepower Management Center CLI tool, omit the system keyword.) - show running-config to view the current CLI configuration. - show running-config all to include all the default commands in the current CLI configuration.

-You can also issue these commands from within management center using the following procedure.
+You can also issue these commands from within Firepower Management Center using the following procedure.